jakesnow/waterbug/README.md

 # Waterbug

 Waterbug is a command-line tool for accessing water-usage data from the [San Francisco Public Utilities Commission](http://www.sfwater.org/).
 You'll need an [existing account](https://myaccount.sfwater.org/).
+This works for me, but I haven't tried it with other accounts, other operating systems, etc.  Your mileage may vary, caveat emptor.
+Pull requests welcome.

 ## Overview